shivashankar-ror/oprah/README.md

 - Lightweight
 - Presenters should be easy to test
-- No monkey patching :monkey::gun:
+- Avoid monkey patching, where possible :monkey::gun:
 - Embrace convention over configuration
 - First-class support for composition (modules and concerns)